GustavoCaso/GustavoCaso.github.io/content/posts/understand-your-project-dependencies/index.md

 ```

 From this output, we can see that the largest contributor is the `runtime` package, which is essential for any Go binary and cannot be removed.
 However, understanding which dependencies take up the most space helps us prioritize optimization efforts.

 ### Visualizing the Dependency Graph

 Finally, to better understand how dependencies are spread throughout your codebase, we can use a tool like [goda](https://github.com/loov/goda?tab=readme-ov-file) to generate a visual dependency graph.
 This is especially useful when trying to pinpoint where a particular dependency is introduced within the project.

-For example, I ran the following command on my toy project [expensetrace](https://github.com/GustavoCaso/expensetrace) to see how the `github.com/fatih/color` package is used:
+For example, I ran the following command on my toy project [expensetrace](https://github.com/GustavoCaso/expensetrace) to see where the `github.com/fatih/color` package is used:

 ```
 $ goda graph -std "reach(github.com/GustavoCaso/expensetrace/...:all, github.com/fatih/color)" | dot -Tsvg -o color.svg